peachpiecompiler/peachpie-docs/docs/api/ref/context.md

   - `#!c# Context.CreateConsole(main)` create a new CLI content with the output redirected to the applications console and `$_SERVER` variables to be initialized according to `main` argument.

   - `#!c# HttpContextExtension.GetOrCreateContext(HttpContext)` creates a web context from the given `Microsoft.AspNetCore.Http.HttpContext` instance.
+You need to add a reference to package `Peachpie.AspNetCore.Web`.

 ## Methods